 Cervical Sprain And Whiplash Symptoms

-- Headache, especially at the back of the head, termed occipital headache
+- Occipital headache (pain at the back of the neck)

 References: